Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 # Golf Journal

 ## Motivation

 The goal of this application is to replace the traditional pencil and paper based golf score card.
 This application allows the user to easily write down and keep track of their golf score as they play.

 #### TODO:

- 2. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)
+1. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)

- 3. Optimizate for offline use & make a progressive web application
+- Use redux to handle toggle data
+- Use local storage to store data through out the game
+- Launch to Mongo when click finish game or when app is logged in check if there is data in local storage and push it to Mongo

+2. Optimization

+- Site
+  \*\* Use Offline
+- PWA
+  ** Use Offline
+  **Goal:\*\* Play game offline and have data stored locally on machine.
+If game isn't pushed to mongodb and closed.
+Keep in storage and automatically launched to mongodb before contents are loaded.

 ## Build status